 - Help staff to remember passwords, for instance by only requiring them to be changed when you suspect that they have been compromised.
 Provide staff with secure storage (away from the device) where they can record important passwords.
 It is safe to let your browser save your passwords.

-Keep devices and software up to date
+- Keep devices and software up to date

 Keep all IT equipment up to date by ensuring that the software and firmware is updated (‘patched’) with the latest updates from providers.
 These updates will not only add new features, but they will also patch any security holes that have been discovered.
-Make sure staff know when updates are ready, how to install them, and that it's important to do so straight away.
+Make sure staff know when updates are ready, how to install them, and that it is important to do so straight away.

 Wherever there is an option to do so, set systems to automatically update.
 Once a product reaches the end of its supported life and these updates are no longer available, consider replacing with a more recent alternative.

-Think about how you connect to the internet
+- Think about how you connect to the internet

-Avoid connecting devices to unknown public Wi-Fi hotspots.
+Consider the risks of connecting devices to unknown public Wi-Fi hotspots.
 Doing so could allow the provider (who may not be who you think it is) to see what you’re doing and to access your private login details.
 Instead, use your mobile network, which will have built-in security, preferably in conjunction with a virtual private network (VPN).

 - If you are using an internet connection provided as part of shared office space, how confident are you in both the provider and any other parties using the connection?
 Identify the boundary of networks that you control and can trust.
-If necessary, seek advice to implement appropriate and proportionate measures.
+If necessary, seek advice to implement appropriate and proportionate security measures.

-Enable tools to track, lock or wipe lost or stolen mobile devices
+- Enable tools to track, lock, or wipe lost or stolen mobile devices

 - track the location of a device